KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * One of the Czerka guards in the Tatooine docking bay would get in the way of messenger conversations [ISSUE #177](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/177)
 * Queedle is the wrong race considering several different pieces of dialog: [Queedle Fix 1.0](https://deadlystream.com/files/file/1267-queedle-fix/)
 * Red lightsaber crystal uses wrong icon:  [Red Lightsaber Crystal Fix 1.0](http://deadlystream.com/forum/files/file/911-red-lightsaber-crystal-fix/)
-* Redros was slow to equip a weapon for the brawl after the swoop race (reported by DarthParametric)
+* Redros was slow to equip a weapon for the brawl after the swoop race (Reported by DarthParametric)
 * Removed Dark Jedi Corpse from Hrakert Rift Station, and moved his inventory to a chest in the Sith Embassy (Reported by Mr Ardvark)
 * Sapith crystal uses wrong icon: [Sapith Fix 1.0](http://deadlystream.com/forum/files/file/975-sapith-fix/)
 * Shaardan attacks with a sword (Reported by Mr Ardvark)